How did WAVS get started?

 WAVS was started by a woman named Martha Reynolds, a retired quality engineer living in the Seattle area.
 Martha made her first trip to Guinea-Bissau in 1994 with a church team.
 She was 64 years old at the time.

 Martha felt a strong connection with the people she met in West Africa, so she made several more trips to Guinea-Bissau by herself throughout the 1990s.
 With each visit, she formed new friendships and learned more about the country.

 In 2000, Martha and a small group of volunteers formed the nonprofit that eventually became West African Vocational Schools.

 Martha, a widower at the time, married Herb Reynolds in 2002.
 The pair traveled to Guinea-Bissau almost every year from 2003 to 2012, often living in the country for up to six months at a time.
 It was during these trips that they laid the groundwork for the first WAVS vocational school.

-Martha Reynolds during one of her many trips to Guinea-Bissau in the 1990s and early 2000s.
+Martha Reynolds with friends she made during her many trips to Guinea-Bissau in the 1990s.